Skip to Content

 Northern Lights in Iceland during the Autumn Equinox (c) Julianna Barnaby

-While you could assume that the winter months would be the best time to see the Northern Lights, there’s reasonable evidence to show that the Vernal and Autumnal Equinoxes (in March and September respectively) are actually a very good time to see them.
+While you could assume that the winter months would be the best time to see the Northern Lights, there’s reasonable evidence to show that the Vernal and Autumnal Equinoxes (around March 20th and September 22nd respectively) are actually a very good time to see them.

-Whether that’s true or not, the weather is certainly warmer at these times, so a Northern Lights viewing trip is more pleasant.
+The weather is certainly warmer during the Equinoxes than in the middle of winter, so a Northern Lights viewing trip is more pleasant.

 On the downside, you’ll need to stay up later for your chance to see them, as the daylight hours are longer.